jarppe/dockler/README.md

-# Dockler - Clojure API for Docker daemon API
+# Dockler - Pure Clojure API for Docker daemon API

 Clojure API for [Docker HTTP API version 1.46](https://docs.docker.com/engine/api/v1.46/).

-This library can be used used with [Babashka](https://babashka.org/).
-The only dependency it has is [cheshire](https://github.com/dakrone/cheshire) which is included in Babashka.
+This library can _(and is intended to)_ be used used with [Babashka](https://babashka.org/).
+The only dependency it has is [cheshire](https://github.com/dakrone/cheshire), which is already included in Babashka.

 Tested with Clojure 1.11.4 and Java 23.